HEP-PBSP/colibri/colibri/doc/sphinx/source/tutorials/ntk/computing_ntk.rst

     ntk_plots_settings:
         ntk_plots: True
         n_top_eigenvalues: 10           # Number of top eigenvalues for which evolution is plotted
-        y_scale: log
+        y_scale: log                    # Sets the scale for eigenvalue evolution plot.
+        plot_n_epochs: 5                # The number of epochs for which the eigenvector plots will be plotted.
+                                        # These will be equally spaced among all epochs.
+Default 6.
+        plot_n_eigenvectors: [1, 2]     # Eigenvector plots will be produced for these.
+Default 1.

     actions_:
     - compute_ntk